AeloveRim/TahrovinGrit/README.md

 If you ignored the minimum specifications I wrote near the top of this readme, that's on you.

 There are still a couple things you can do to slightly increase performance :
--Switch from SteamVR to OpenComposite
+- Switch from SteamVR to OpenComposite
--Switch from Skyrim Upscaler VR - DLAA to either Skyrim Upscaler VR - DLSS if your GPU allows it, or Skyrim Upscaler VR - FSR -Disable everything in the CS Resources section except Reshade Toggler.
+- Switch from Skyrim Upscaler VR - DLAA to either Skyrim Upscaler VR - DLSS if your GPU allows it, or Skyrim Upscaler VR - FSR
+- Disable everything in the CS Resources section except Reshade Toggler.
 If you are playing an existing game, do not disable Eld-beri either.
--Disable everything in the ReShade section
+- Disable everything in the ReShade section
--Activate VR FPS Stabilizer - Occlusion FPS boost -Reinstall Faster HDT-SMP and select AVX or AVX2 if your CPU supports it
+- Activate VR FPS Stabilizer - Occlusion FPS boost
+- Reinstall Faster HDT-SMP and select AVX or AVX2 if your CPU supports it

 ## Loading takes too long!
 Shouldn't have put the modlist on a HDD - I did warn you earlier in this very readme.